The Student Career Roadmap for international students

 Purpose:

-• a step by step guide for your path from university to a career in Saarland, Germany or Europe
+The Roadmap is a step-by-step guide that can help you on your journey from university to a career in Saarland, Germany or Europe.

-• to define the important milestones for securing your dream job
+• define important milestones on your path to securing your dream job.

 Time frame: You'll be able to reach some of these milestones within a few days or weeks, for others you'll need a little more time.

-If you're having problems along the way, there's no need to panic.
+And if you're having problems along the way, don’t worry!
 We're here to help – every step of the way!

 The roadmap in full